French debt in spotlight as ratings agencies sound alarm

 Issued on:

-Leading ratings agency Fitch in April lowered its rating on France's debt, which is approaching three trillion euros ($3.2 trillion).
+Leading ratings agency Fitch recently lowered its rating on France's debt by one notch on 28 April to "AA-", which is approaching three trillion euros ($3.2 trillion).

 It pointed to the country's hung parliament and public protests as risks to plans by President Emmanuel Macron to cut government spending.